-Tag along for our FTC disclosure saga here.
-The following article was last updated on Oct 16, 2022 ...
+Behold our FTC disclosure masterpiece here.
+The following article was last updated on Oct 22, 2025 ...

 I Love The Smell Of Stator In The Morning

-My buddy Jeff and I rode to what was supposed to be a Kawasaki rally near Cincinnati, Ohio in September of 2007.
+My buddy Jeff and I rode to a Kawasaki rally that organizers had supposedly planned near Cincinnati, Ohio in September of 2007.
 The bike performed flawlessly as I'd come to expect on the way up.
 The first day we headed out through the Ohio/Indiana countryside, stopping to take a lunch break in Metamora.

 Surprisingly, we made it back before the battery was too discharged to run the bike so it was time to devise a plan.
 Brian said he had a good stator at his place in Indy and he and George offered to ride the ninety miles there and back.
 The skies were getting dark and threatening, so I said no.

 I bought a charger at the Tractor Supply next door and we removed the battery to charge it overnight.
-The next morning we disconnected the headlight to conserve battery life before Jeff, Mark and I headed directly into the huge thunderstorm that hovered between us and Indy.
-At one point I was reminded of that scene in Forrest Gump where lieutenant Dan screams at the sky "Is this all you got?!" but we made it and ninety minutes later were headed back to Kentucky.
+The next morning, we disconnected the headlight to conserve battery life before Jeff, Mark and I headed directly into the huge thunderstorm that hovered between us and Indy.
+At one point, that scene in Forrest Gump where Lieutenant Dan screams at the sky, "Is this all you got?!" came to mind but we made it and ninety minutes later we headed back to Kentucky.

 Yes, for that ride, I was "That Guy" but everything turned out all right (until the next year).